luismirandad27/cheatsheets-4-fun/1_BigData_SparkProgramming/1_Python/CS_Python_Pyspark_1.md

 grades_df.\
     withColumn("grade_type",expr("""
-                                    CASE WHEN grade between 0 and 10 then 'failed' WHEN grade between 11 and 14 then 'need to study more' ELSE 'GOOD JOB!"""))
+                                    CASE WHEN grade between 0 and 10 then 'failed' WHEN grade between 11 and 14 then 'good! you can do it better' ELSE 'GOOD JOB!"""))
 ```